CollaboRateMgmt/CollaboRate/README.md

    **A microtask is the work done to break down an independent problem statement.
 The work breakdown yields two independent problem statements.**
    **Sometimes, the problem statement is very small.
 It cannot break down into 2.
 Its solution is a single line of pseudocode.
 The work done to create this line is also a microtask.**

+<a id="binaryworkbreakdown">&nbsp;</a>
-   We break down a problem statement into only 2 parts (and not more) because it is the smallest possible work that we can do on that problem statement.
+   We break down a problem statement into a maximum of 2 parts (and not more) because it is the smallest possible work that we can do on that problem statement.
 We term such a work breakdown as a 'binary work breakdown'.

    'Independent' problem statements refer neither to their parent nor to their sibling.
 In other words, a problem statement must be 'self-contained'.
 It description must be clear and complete.